VeritasYin/STGCN_IJCAI-18/README.md

 ### Data Source
 **[PeMSD7](http://pems.dot.ca.gov/)** was collected from Caltrans Performance Measurement System (PeMS) in real-time by over 39, 000 sensor stations, deployed across the major metropolitan areas of California state highway system.
 The dataset is also aggregated into 5-minute interval from 30-second data samples.
 We randomly select a medium and a large scale among the District 7 of California containing **228** and **1, 026** stations, labeled as PeMSD7(M) and PeMSD7(L), respectively, as data sources.
 The time range of PeMSD7 dataset is in the weekdays of **May and June of 2012**.
 We select the first month of historical speed records as training set, and the rest serves as validation and test set respectively.

-Both PeMSD7 M and L are now available under `data_loader` folder.
+Dataset PeMSD7(M/L) is now available under `dataset` folder (station list included).
 Please refer [issue #6](https://github.com/VeritasYin/STGCN_IJCAI-18/issues/6) for how to download metadata from PeMS.

 ### Data Format
 You can make your customized dataset by the following format: